iPad Information for 1st Year Parents / Guardians and Students of Carrigallen Vocational School 2022 – 2023

 In Carrigallen Vocational School, the introduction of iPads for students aims to uphold the Mission Statement of the School – in particular to recognise uniqueness and to develop the potential of each person.
 This policy aims to safeguard a safe and secure environment for all students in order that the iPads may be used to their full educational and creative potentials.

 Please also note, Carrigallen Vocational School sees the iPads as educational devices for school use and NOT devices purchased for general use that can ALSO be used in school.
 This distinction is important as it clearly states the function of the iPads during school time.
-The iPads are an educational tool, not a source of entertainment or informal communication using banned social media apps and software during school hours.
+The iPads are an educational tool, not a source of entertainment or informal communication using prohibited social media apps, games and software during school hours.

 Carrigallen Vocational School recognises the negative pervasion and influence of social media in today’s society, in particular for young people.
 By contrast, the school seeks to highlight the use of the iPad as a positive experience – a device that greatly aids learning and creativity, in particular self-directed learning.